The Chart for D.R. Horton Inc. (DHI) Is Flashing Mixed Signals

 JMP Securities gave a rating of “Mkt Outperform” to DHI, setting the target price at $70 in the report published on July 14th of the current year.

-After a stumble in the market that brought DHI to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -3.82% of loss for the given period.
+After a stumble in the market that brought DHI to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.12% of gains for the given period.

 Insider Trading